Sparsh1212/Spuggy/README.md

 `some virtual env activation code`
 - Using pgAdmin 4 create a postgresql database and take a note of the name of the database created.
-- Navigate inside the cloned repository and install the required dependencies using `pip instal -r requirements.txt`
+- Navigate inside the cloned repository and install the required dependencies using `pip install -r requirements.txt`
 - Create a .env file (in the same location where manage.py is present) and enter the required information using the .env.example file as a template.

 > Note: (This app uses Simple Mail Transfer Protocol as communication protocol for electronic mail transmission)
-- Navigate to frontend directory from the main repository using `cd frontend-beta-spuggy`
+- Navigate to frontend directory from the base directory using `cd frontend-beta-spuggy`
-- Then run the two commands `npm install` then `npm run build`
+- Then run the  commands `npm install` and `npm run build`
 - Navigate back to the base directory using `cd ..`
 - Run the commands `py manage.py makemigrations` and  `py manage.py migrate` to create the tables in the postgresql database.

-By this, you are done with the setup of the application.
+### Launching the application
-- To start the app first navigate to the base directory and run the command `py manage.py runserver` then headover to this [url](http://127.0.0.1:8000/) in your browser.
+- Navigate to the base directory and run the command `py manage.py runserver` then headover to this [url](http://127.0.0.1:8000/) in your browser to test the application.